 One of the most common mistakes I have seen people make when creating graphs and visualization is that they include way too much data.

-Trying to include all the data on one visual usually confuses more people than helps them.
+Trying to include all the data in one visual usually confuses more people than helps them.

-For example, this graph that was shared by al White House official a few weeks ago tells us almost nothing about the rise in cases.
+For example, this graph that was shared by a White House official tells us almost nothing about the rise in cases at that time.

-Not only is there way too many trend lines on that graph, the legend doesn’t help you decipher anything.
+Not only are there way too many trend lines on that graph, but the legend doesn’t help you decipher anything.

 According to this graph, the state with the most cases could be either New York, Rhode Island, New Hampshire, Oregon, or Minnesota.